dominodatalab/domino-research/bridge/README.md

 docker build .
 ```

-## Mlflow Quickstart
+## MLflow Quickstart

-This is a quick guide to running Mlflow locally for testing.
-A full Mlflow
+This is a quick guide to running MLflow locally for testing.
+A full MLflow
 installation consists of 3 components:

-* Mlflow tracking server / model registry
+* MLflow tracking server / model registry
 * Database backend -  stores run and model metadata
 * Storage backend - stores run and model artifacts

-While it is possible to run just the Mlflow server, the database backend is
+While it is possible to run just the MLflow server, the database backend is
 required to use the model registry.
 Furthermore, for Bridge to be able to fetch
 artifacts, you must use a non-local storage backend.
 We believe the simplest
 option is to configure an S3 bucket for this artifact storage.